 As carmakers proudly announce their transformation into "Software-Defined Vehicles," one question emerges: Why don't we call smartphones "Software-Defined Phones"?

 The answer reveals more about the automotive industry's struggles than its triumphs.
-It's not that phones are behind; they've been ahead all along.
+Phones aren't behind here.
+They've been ahead all along.

 A Software-Defined Vehicle is an automobile where software takes center stage, controlling operations, enabling new functionalities, and allowing continuous improvements primarily through code rather than physical hardware swaps.